ARMmbed/mbed-os-experimental-ble-services/doc/DEVELOPMENT.md

 1. Open VSCode and install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.

-1. Open the local version of this repository VSCode and VSCode will propose you to reopen the folder in a container.
+1. Open the local version of this repository in VSCode and VSCode will propose you to reopen the folder in a container.

 ![Open in container toast](./img/vscode-open-in-container.png)